Searching for a job can be pretty frustrating, especially when your cover letters and resumes get no response.

 As discussed earlier, you’ll want to find recommendations when choosing a recruiter.
 Find out more about people’s experiences with different recruiters and ask if they would recommend them or not.

-You want a recruiter with a strong history of successful job placements because they will be an asset to your job search.
+You want a recruiter with a strong history of successful job placements.
 Try to avoid working with a recruiter who keeps moving from one agency to another.

 Think About Their Specialty

 Most recruiters work in different industries, so choosing a recruiter specializing in your field or specific skill level makes the most sense.